About Calvary MOPS Kids (formerly MOPPPETS)

 If your child needs you while you are in the MOPS meeting, our MOPS Kids Coordinator or Calvary’s Children’s Ministry Coordintor will notify you immediately.

-If you have any concerns or questions regarding your child, please do not hesitate to contact Rebecca by email at email@example.com or by phone/text at 720.290.7037.
+If you have any concerns or questions regarding your child, please do not hesitate to contact Jen by email at email@example.com.
 Calvary’s Weekday Children’s Ministry Coordinator is Karrie Slaytor.
 She can be reached at firstname.lastname@example.org or 985.870.7462.

 Thank you for trusting us with your precious ones.
 Enjoy MOPS!